wpswings/subscriptions-for-woocommerce/README.txt

 **5) Offer Free Trial to WooCommerce Subscription Users** You can provide free trials to the subscription users.
 Admin can also set the free trial frequency.
 Urge them to sign up by offering them a free trial of subscription-based products or services.
 Recurring Payments can be done by the user after the free trial is over, and the WooCommerce subscription plan can be later continued.

-**6) Both User and Admin Can Stop WooCommerce Subscription Option** There is a flexibility of ending the subscription by the admin or the user anytime.
-Both can stop subscriptions of products or services in easy steps.
+**6) Both The User and Admin Can Stop WooCommerce Subscription Option** There is the flexibility of ending the subscription by the admin or the user at anytime.
+Both can stop subscriptions or products or services in easy steps.
 Thus, also halting future recurring payments.

 **7) Complete WooCommerce Subscription Reports for Admin** With a clean WooCommerce subscription plan report module, you will get the complete WooCommerce subscription plan data of all users.
 Find essential details like active and inactive WooCommerce subscriptions, following recurring payment dates, subscription-based product names, WooCommerce subscription expiry dates, and the individual plans' due dates along with the frequency of recurring payments.